 - Substitutions/Variations:

-- Pork belly is a very popular substitute for pork shoulder.
-I'd recommend buying the large slabs and cutting them into 4-5 inch segments.
+- Pork belly is another popular cut of meat used in Pork Adobo.
+I'd recommend buying large, skinless slabs and cutting them into 2-3 inch segments.
+You can also try pork ribs or loin.

 - To make this gluten-free, use tamari instead of soy sauce.